-The Vancouver office normally hires 2-3 additional students for its articling program (depending on the number of summer students returning to article).
+The Vancouver office may hire additional students for its articling program depending on the number of summer students returning to article.

 Our objective is to hire students who have the qualities that enable them to become associates and, eventually, partners.
 We look for candidates who have achieved academic distinction, are committed to professional excellence and are willing to take an active role in business development, community activities and firm promotion.

 Our students are exposed to a wide variety of experiences during their articling year.
 Students will work within the areas of Business Law, Labour & Regulatory, Litigation & Dispute Resolution, Real Estate and Tax.
 Students are given the opportunity to, among other things, assist and accompany lawyers to discoveries, hearings, trials, mediations, commercial deal closings and client meetings.

 On the litigation side, our students: help with the preparation of trials; junior at trials; appear as counsel at trials in Provincial Court (including Small Claims); appear as counsel in Chambers; attend with lawyers at examinations for discovery; meet with clients; assist lawyers on large litigation cases; and conduct research.
 Students are given full responsibility for Small Claims files — they learn to deal with clients directly, attend settlement conferences, negotiate settlements, interview witnesses and conduct the trials.
 This is done under the supervision of experienced litigators.

 During the solicitors’ rotation, our students: prepare documents for buying, selling and financing business ventures; prepare wills; assist in the probate of estates; draft agreements and letters of intent for commercial contracts; review and research taxation issues; help with the preparation of construction contracts and research construction-related issues; assist in the conveyance of real property; support due diligence efforts in securities underwritings and other commercial transactions; attend at closings of transactions; participate in client meetings; and conduct other general research.

 Social & Charitable Events